-To create a deal in Seller Central go to the Advertising tab and click on “Deals.”
+To create a deal in Seller Central, go to the Advertising tab and click on “Deals.”
 Then click on “Create a new deal.”

 Amazon will list the deals your products are eligible for along with the deal price, discount per unit, and deal fee.
-Yes, keep in mind that if you want to run a deal on Amazon, they will charge you a fee.
+Keep in mind though that if you want to run a deal on Amazon, they will charge you a fee.
 For a 7-day deal, the cost is $300 and for a lightning deal, the cost is $150.
 During a big event or holiday, the deal fee may be more than that.
 If the costs make sense for you, test the deals out.